Entity Name Consistency

 stableCategory: entity · Methodology v4.5

-Two things keep your entities legible to AI systems, and this parameter checks both: consistent brand-name capitalisation, and H2 sections that stand on their own.
+Two HTML/DOM signals that keep your entities legible to AI systems: consistent brand-name capitalisation, and H2 sections that stand on their own.

 Signal Source